 I really like the Pulaski Bridge.
-It’s this short little weird bridge connecting Brooklyn and Queens and I probably wouldn’t know about it if not for the marathon.
+It’s this short little weird bridge connecting Brooklyn and Queens.
+I didn’t know about it before I started training for the marathon.
 It’s my favorite of the five bridges in this race.
 I ran over it, officially hitting the half-way mark.
 Score.

 My parents, sister and sister’s boyfriend were waiting right before the Queensboro Bridge.
 They made awesome sweatshirts to cheer us on and had giant photos with my face and Matt’s face.